Will Cincinnati cover the spread vs. Xavier? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Cincinnati is 4-2 against the spread and 6-0 overall when it scores more than 70.1 points.
+- When Cincinnati scores more than 70.1 points, it is 4-2 against the spread and 6-0 overall.

+- The Musketeers' 75.6 points per game are 10.6 more points than the 65 the Bearcats give up to opponents.

+- Xavier has put together a 3-4 ATS record and a 4-4 overall record in games it scores more than 65 points.

 Bet on this or any college basketball matchup at BetMGM